Friday, June 27, 2014

 Secondly, in order to believe that they were primarily concerned about women’s exploitation, you would have to believe that in every other sexual area they were against sex and impure thoughts just on its own sake, and then suddenly, in just this one particular area, they become concerned with women’s issues?

 Furthermore (and I know I’ll get in trouble for this, but I’m going to say it anyway) based on my own personal experience, I believe that the pro-life movement gets a lot of its religious boosting from people who are just upset at the fact that women are having pre-marital sex.
-I know this because in the religious schools I attended to I would hear them occasionally say so more or less explicitly.
+I know this because in the religious schools I attended I would hear them occasionally say so more or less explicitly.
 They would talk about how these girls had sinned by having pre-marital sex, and that they needed to accept the consequences of their actions by having the baby.
 And they viewed abortion becoming acceptable as a sign that they were losing the cultural war to demonize pre-marital sex.
 Again, I know this because they would occasionally say so.
 The legalization of abortion was sometimes mentioned in their sermons about how sex is becoming too permissive in our culture.

 [That was a small unrelated side note.
 There will be more of these.
 This is the “get-it-all-out” draft.]